 Need help prioritizing these recommendations?

-Please complete the following form to receive a downloadable copy of this article to use as a reference when planning your practice’s marketing strategy, as well as a series of 12 messages on how to best implement these recommendations.
+Please complete the following form to receive a downloadable copy of quick-reference slides to use when planning your practice’s marketing strategy, as well as a series of 12 messages on how to best implement these recommendations.

 26. Add new procedures and services that enhance the patient experience.